U.S. Alerts

 Sunday

-Sunday: A slight chance of showers and thunderstorms before 1pm, then showers likely and possibly a thunderstorm between 1pm and 4pm, then showers and thunderstorms likely after 4pm.
-Mostly sunny, with a high near 88.
-South southwest wind around 8 mph.
+A chance of showers and thunderstorms before 1pm, then showers likely and possibly a thunderstorm between 1pm and 4pm, then showers and thunderstorms likely after 4pm.
+Mostly cloudy, with a high near 85.
+South southeast wind around 9 mph.
 Chance of precipitation is 70%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Sunday